 |Qualifications and Training Programs are the same features in the LMS.
 Qualification is the term used in the Enterprise LMS.
 Training Program is the term used in the MSHA LMS.
 Enterprise customers will refer to Qualification articles to set up their Qualifications.

 The Express LMS is a basic feature LMS and does not include all the features of a full-service LMS.
 The Express LMS does not include the ability to create training programs.

 Training Programs allow LMS Administrators to bundle multiple associated activities together for an assignment.
 Training Programs can be used as a method to:

 - Formally, “certify” or “qualify” employees that need to master a job or skill.
-Example, Machine Operator 1 or Fork Lift Operator
+For example, Machine Operator 1 or Fork Lift Operator

 Training Programs are made up of:

 - Subjects: A sub-set of the training that includes related activities.

 - Activities: Any training content that has been imported or created within the LMS

 A completion record is generated AUTOMATICALLY once the user completes ALL activities included in the training program.

 Training Programs can be set up for MSHA and non-MSHA job or task-related activities.